 Social Networks, Urban Systems

-Joseph Sussman is the JR East Professor (endowed by the East Japan Railway Company) in the Department of Civil and Environmental Engineering at the Massachusetts Institute of Technology (MIT), where he has served as a faculty member for 43 years.
-He served as interim director of ESD for the 2011-2012 academic year.
+Joseph Sussman was the JR East Professor (endowed by the East Japan Railway Company) in the Department of Civil and Environmental Engineering at MIT, where he was an alum and served as a faculty member for over 50 years.
+He served as interim director of the Engineering Systems Division for the 2011-2012 academic year.

-Prof. Sussman specializes in the study of complex, large-scale, interconnected, open, sociotechnical (CLIOS) systems and he has developed the CLIOS Process to study such systems.
-He has focused recently on developing a new methodology for regional strategic transportation planning, integrating ideas from strategic management, scenario-building, and technology architectures, and applying it to cases in the U.S. and abroad.
-Currently his work in the CLIOS area deals with transportation, technology and sustainability in Mexico City; Kuala Lumpur, Malaysia; and Portugal.
-Prof. Sussman also has worked extensively on Intelligent Transportation Systems (ITS), helping to build the U.S. national program and develop an “intelligent corridor” in Bangkok.
-He has developed a comparison of ITS programs in Western Europe, Japan and the U.S. and helped develop regional ITS architectures in the U.S. His research in both freight and passenger railroads focuses on service reliability, rail operations, maintenance, high-speed rail, and risk assessment.
+Prof. Sussman specialized in the study of complex, large-scale, interconnected, open, sociotechnical (CLIOS) systems and he developed the CLIOS Process to study such systems.
+He focused on developing a new methodology for regional strategic transportation planning, integrating ideas from strategic management, scenario-building, and technology architectures, and applying it to cases in the U.S. and abroad.
+His work in the CLIOS area dealt with transportation, technology and sustainability in Mexico City, Kuala Lumpur, Malaysia, and Portugal.
+Prof. Sussman also worked extensively on Intelligent Transportation Systems (ITS), helping to build the U.S. national program and develop an “intelligent corridor” in Bangkok.
+He developed a comparison of ITS programs in Western Europe, Japan and the U.S. and helped develop regional ITS architectures in the U.S. His research in both freight and passenger railroads focused on service reliability, rail operations, maintenance, high-speed rail, and risk assessment.